Market Structure

 • This page does NOT reproduce affiliate links or 'invite code' content from secondary sources.

-Risk & restraint
+Risk and restraint

 • Leverage cuts both ways: a 10x position is liquidated on a ~10% adverse move before funding costs are considered.